 Customers can get free debt counselling, debt adjusting and providing of credit information services from the Money Advice Service – an organisation set up by the Government to offer free and impartial advice to those in debt.
 For more information from the Money Advice Service click here www.moneyadviceservice.org.uk

 The idea of buying goods and paying for them later may be attractive, but high interest rates make many store cards difficult to pay off.
-If you’re struggling to keep up with store debts and need help taking control of your finances, get in touch with our advisors today.
+Get in touch to find out what you can do if you’re struggling with store debts.

 Payday loans are short-term loans originally designed to tide people over until payday.
 With incredibly high interest rates, a relatively small amount of money lent via a payday loan can be difficult to pay off.
-If you’re struggling with repayments and need advice, we can help.
+If you’re struggling with repayments and need advice, we may be able to help.

 An overdraft is an extension of a bank account, allowing you to continue to withdraw money even after the account reaches zero.
 This money is given on a borrowed basis, often has interest or a fee attached, and is repayable ‘on demand’.